-Quality of systematic reviews heavily relies on the search strategy implemented for the information retrieval process.
+The quality of systematic reviews heavily relies on the search strategy implemented for the information retrieval process.
 Nevertheless, search strategies are commonly not adequately reported.
-This systematic review has adopted a search strategy methodology based on the PRISMA-S checklist (Rethlefsen et al., 2021).
+This systematic review has adopted a search strategy methodology based on the PRISMA-S checklist (Rethlefsen et al., 2021) and it can be consulted in Jiménez Rios et al. (2023e).

-The search strategy implemented in this systematic review was performed in Scopus because of its wide coverage of the literature, its high-quality content and its advanced data extraction capabilities (Elsevier, 2023).
-Initially, seven main keywords of interest were selected, namely, "bridge", "digital twin", "bridge information modelling", "finite element methods", "bridge health monitoring", "anomaly detection algorithms" and "cultural heritage").
+The search strategy implemented was performed in Scopus because of its wide coverage of the literature, its high-quality content and its advanced data extraction capabilities (Elsevier, 2023).
+Initially, seven main keywords of interest were selected, namely, "bridge," "digital twin," "bridge information modeling," "finite element methods," "bridge health monitoring," "anomaly detection algorithms" and "cultural heritage").
 These keywords (and similar terms such as "bridge" and "bridges") were combined to obtain six search queries in which every search combined a keyword with the "bridge" keyword.
-Thus, the queries obtained were:
+Thus, the queries obtained were.